open-feature/spec/README.md

 - Unified API and SDK for feature flag management in different technology stacks.
 - Feature Flag evaluation logic is externalized into a separate container or a service.
   Introducing new rules and evaluation logic should not require updating all the apps.
-- Feature flag configurations are stored along with the project amd hence managed along with the application (a.k.a "Feature Flags as Code")
+- Feature flag configurations are stored along with the project and hence managed along with the application (a.k.a "Feature Flags as Code")
 - Built-in support for observability tools tools and standards like OpenTelemetry and possibly CloudEvents